E1ila/FarmLog/README.md

 ![Preview 4](https://github.com/E1ila/FarmLog/blob/master/Preview4.png)

 ### Changes
+* 1.18.2
+    * Fixed (non) parsing of loot messages for non-english languages.
+    * Fixed an error when starting new session when old one had consumes in it.
 * 1.18.1
     * Added option for AH min quality, this will allow choosing for which item quality price will be taken from an AH scan.
 For instance, if min quality is Rare+, vendor price will be used for green items and below.
     * Fixed HUD positioning issue, it should now show correctly.